Ajnasajnas/ElsaMwol/README.md

 Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
 Absolutely, Pikachu executives do not accept responsibility.
-By establishing the Pikachu, you are deemed to have accepted these responsibilities.
+By establishing the ElsaMwol, you are deemed to have accepted these responsibilities.
 ```

 ## Developers